kelseykm/allanonwall/README.md

 DNSPort 5353
 ```

-**NB: There are different versions of allanonwall.sh included:**
-1. *allanonwall_arch.sh*
-2. *allanonwall_debian.sh*
-3. *allanonwall_rhel.sh*

-**Please install the debian version if you are using Debian or a debian-based distribution (Ubuntu, Linux Mint, Kali, etc.), the arch version if you're using Archlinux or an arch-based distribution (Manjaro, etc.) or if you're using RHEL/CentOS, please install the rhel version**

 **NB: allanonwall.sh needs to be run as root in order for it to be able to make changes to your iptables rules**